 Over 25,000 years ago, a great ice sheet moved them into the area.
 As the sheet retreated, the boulders were left behind.

-Flume Covered Bridge
+Flume Bridge

-Flume Covered Bridge was built in 1886 across the Pemigewasset River.
+Flume Bridge was built in 1886 across the Pemigewasset River.
 Pemigewasset is an Abenaki Indian word meaning “swift.”
 Nicknamed the “Pemi,” this river flows out of Profile Lake, becomes the Merrimack River, and then runs to the Atlantic Ocean 185 miles from its start.

 Table Rock